 God endows angels with reason, sense, and will.
 They see God’s face and do His will.
 Most importantly, because they are spiritual beings, angels are immortal.
-The purpose of the creation of angels is to glorify God and to fulfill His will.
+The creation of angels is to glorify God and fulfill His will.
 Some people also believe they are also mediators between God and man.
 In this article, you will find information about the angels from the seven churches and who they are.

 From this perspective about us, their ministry is to make God’s will known to us.
 This is why the Church teaches us to pray: “Strengthen us with your holy angels from the seven churches, that through their intercession.
 And to the knowledge of your inappropriate glory”.